 enamels

-In the past I have ordered my enamels from two different companies, Thompson Enamel who exports to Australia from the US, and WG Ball, who export from the UK.
-I would suggest sticking with Thompson as the UK company was slower = it took months to get my order.
-Both Thompson Enamel and WG Ball sell dry forms of ‘liquid enamel‘ that you can purchase and add water to yourself.
+In the past I have ordered my enamels from two different companies, Thompson Enamel from the US, and WG Ball from the UK.
+There are others who you might be able to find, but these can be bought direct or from on-sellers both locally and in other countries.Β Both Thompson Enamel and WG Ball sell dry forms of ‘liquid enamel‘ that you can purchase and add water to yourself, which is useful if you’re not on their home-continent.

 metal